2025–26 EPCR Challenge Cup

-The 2025–26 EPCR Challenge Cup, known colloquially as the 2025-26 European Challenge Cup will be the twelfth edition of the EPCR Challenge Cup, an annual second-tier rugby union competition for professional clubs competing in elite European competition.
-Including the predecessor competition, the original European Challenge Cup, this is the 30th edition of European club rugby's second-tier competition.
+The 2025–26 EPCR Challenge Cup, often known as the 2025-26 European Challenge Cup, was the twelfth edition of the EPCR Challenge Cup, an annual second-tier rugby union competition for professional clubs competing in elite European competition.
+Including the predecessor competition, the original European Challenge Cup, this was 30th edition of European club rugby's second-tier competition.
+The holders were Bath who qualified for the 2025-26 European Rugby Champions Cup.

-The final will played at in San Mamés Stadium, Bilbao.
+The final was played at in San Mamés Stadium, Bilbao.
+The Challenge Cup final, like the Champions Cup final, will feature an Ireland versus France clash as Ulster face Montpellier Hérault.
+Montpellier won their third Challenge Cup, defeating Ulster by 59 points to 26.

-The English team, Bath Rugby, are the reigning champions, and therefore qualified for the 2025–26 European Rugby Champions Cup as a consequence.
-As they also have a top four domestic finish, the team will not initially defend their title, although they may theoretically join at the knockout phase.

 Teams

 Sixteen teams qualified for the 2025–26 EPCR Challenge Cup from Premiership Rugby, the Top 14 and the United Rugby Championship as a direct result of their domestic league performance having not qualified for the Champions Cup.
 Two further sides received invitations, South Africa's Cheetahs and Georgia's Black Lion.